realityexpander/How_to_program_from_ground_up/README.md

       controlled by a series of logical operations & conditions that lead to certain states and available actions.
     - These logical operations are built up using patterns called "algorithms" grouped together in "programs" that can be executed by a digital computer.

-    - All of this is based on human ingenuity and cleverness, as the computer knows nothing about the problem.
+      > ## All of this "technology" is based on human ingenuity and cleverness to exploit natural phenomenon in a way to create some "useful work".
+      > ### The machines cannot possibly "know" anything about the problem or solution, and never will.

-    - It's just following the logical operations that humans have carefully designed to represent the problem and a solution.
+      ### It's just following the logical operations that humans have carefully designed to represent the problem and represent a solution.

 # HARDWARE - We Must Have A Machine To Do The Work (Until We All Attain Accurate Psychic Powers)